 Pediatric Advanced Life Support (PALS)

-The Pediatric Advanced Life Support Course is designed for pediatricians, emergency physicians, family physicians, mid-levels, nurses, paramedics, respiratory therapists, and other healthcare providers who initiate and direct advanced life support in pediatric emergencies.
-The University of Massachusetts Medical School is authorized as a Training Center for the Pediatric Advanced Life Support Course by the American Heart Association.
+The American Heart Association PALS course is designed for medical providers such as physicians, nurses, physician assistants, nurse practitioners, paramedics, respiratory therapists, and other professionals whose daily occupation requires them to either direct or participate in the resuscitation of a pediatric patient, whether in or out of hospital.
+The University of Massachusetts Medical School is authorized as a Training Center for the Pediatric Advanced Life Support Program by the American Heart Association (AHA).

 Educational Objectives: At the conclusion of the program, participants will be able to: